QSD-Group/BW2QSD/README.rst

     pip install bw2qsd

-To get the git version (use the depth flag to choose how many commit histories you want to clone):
+To get the git version (you can optionally use the depth flag to choose how many commit histories you want to clone):

 .. code:: bash